Warmer Communications

-Warmer Communications is the sixth studio album released by Average White Band.
+Warmer Communications is a studio album released by Average White Band.
 The title is a play on Warner Communications, parent company of AWB's Atlantic Records label at the time of the album's release.

-The album was rereleased in 1994 on the Atlantic & Atco, Rhino Entertainment Remasters Series as "Warmer Communications... and More," containing as Bonus Tracks, AWB's 2 Live Performances from The Atlantic Family Live at Montreux (Atlantic #2-3000 June 1, 1978).
+The album was rereleased in 1994 on the Atlantic & Atco, Rhino Entertainment Remasters Series as Warmer Communications... and More, containing as bonus tracks AWB's two live performances from The Atlantic Family Live at Montreux (Atlantic #2-3000 June 1, 1978).